Elon Musk invites Vladimir Putin for a conversation on Clubhouse - KION546

 Elon Musk invites Vladimir Putin for a conversation on Clubhouse

-Elon Musk wants to have a conversation with Vladmir Putin on his new favorite social media app: Clubhouse.
+Elon Musk wants to have a conversation with Vladimir Putin on his new favorite social media app: Clubhouse.

 “Would you like join me for a conversation on Clubhouse?,” Musk said in a tweet on Saturday.
 He then followed up with a tweet in Russian, which translates to: “It would be a great honor to talk to you.”